thromel/thromel.github.io/_posts/2024-12-27-optimizing-dotnet-microservices-performance.md

 ---

-*This post reflects real experiences optimizing production systems at IQVIA.
+*This post reflects real experiences optimizing production systems in enterprise environments.
 While the specific metrics and some implementation details have been modified for educational purposes, the core problems and solutions represent actual performance challenges encountered in enterprise .NET applications.
-The codebase examples have been anonymized by using different architectural patterns and domain examples than our actual production systems to protect proprietary information while preserving the educational value of the performance optimization techniques.*
+The codebase examples have been anonymized by using different architectural patterns and domain examples than the actual production systems to protect proprietary information while preserving the educational value of the performance optimization techniques.*